The 10 Best Pre-Med Schools in the US

 Location: Chapel Hill, North Carolina

-UNC-Chapel Hill's deadline is on October 15th, with the admission decision back on January 15th.
-UNC's regular decision ends on January 15th, with your decision back on March 31st.
+UNC-Chapel Hill's Early Decision deadline is October 15th, and admission decisions are sent out on January 15th.
+UNC's regular decision ends on January 15th and decisions come out on March 31st.

 Washington University at St. Louis